The foundations: teaching a trick with rewards

 Mark the exact instant

-Pay, with your other hand
+Reward, with the other hand

 Add the word, just once